Les Huckfield is an activist and academic, offering a range of services to support Trade Unions and Not for Profit Organisations.

 He has published book chapters and articles in academic journals and reports for trade unions, the Labour and Cooperative Parties.
 His book “How Blair Killed the Coops” was published in November 2021 by Manchester University Press (see further details below).

-He was MP for Nuneaton and Bedworth, near Coventry, from 1967 till 1983 and Member of the European Parliament for Merseyside East from 1984 till 1989.
 He was Under Secretary of State in the Department of Industry from 1976 till 1979 and a member of the Labour Party National Executive Committee from 1978 till 1982.
-Before Glasgow Caledonian University, he worked on projects and funding for colleges, universities, the third sector and trade unions in Merseyside, the West Midlands and Scotland.
+After setting up Leslie Huckfield Research in September 1997, he has worked on EU projects and funding for colleges, universities, the third sector and trade unions in Merseyside, the West Midlands and Scotland.

 Our newsletter brings you regular summaries, authoritative research and analysis delivered straight to your inbox.